-Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B.1
+Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B

-Historical Background: Known to the current residents of Meadowvale Village as "The Boathouse", this property is believed to be the last building Francis Silverthorn constructed in Meadowvale before leaving the Village in 1861.
-It was likely built as a double workers' cottage to house grist mill workers and their families and had a quiet, non-descript life for its first forty years.
-It was Henry Brown, who owned the mill from 1895 to 1911, who created the legend and mystique around the house that exists today.
-Brown created Willow Lake by flooding and enlarging the mill pond and it has been said that Brown converted the house to a boat rental facility where visitors could rent small boats and canoes to take out onto the lake immediately to the west of the property.
+Known to the current residents of Meadowvale Village as "The Boathouse", this property is believed to have been Francis Silverthorn's last building he constructed in Meadowvale before leaving the Village in 1861.
+It was likely built as a double worker's cottage to house grist mill workers and their families and had a quiet, non-descript life for its first forty years.
+However, it was Henry Brown, who owned the mill from 1895 to 1911, who created the legend and mystique around the house that exists today.
+Brown created Willow Lake by flooding and enlarging the mill pond and it is has been said that Brown converted the house to a boat rental facility where visitors could rent small boats and canoes to take out onto the lake immediately to the west of the property.